Booster Gold: Countdown to Infinite Crisis: The OMAC Project

-After the events depicted in the limited series Identity Crisis, in which Sue Dibny is murdered, Booster Gold retires briefly, but then helps Blue Beetle discover who is manipulating KORD Industries.
+After the events depicted in the limited series Identity Crisis, in which Sue Dibny is murdered, Booster Gold retires briefly, but then helps Ted discover who is manipulating KORD Industries.
 Booster is badly injured in an explosion at Kord's home, and it is revealed that his companion Skeets has been dismantled for its 25th century technology by Checkmate.

 In The OMAC Project limited series, Booster Gold gathers the old Justice League International heroes to investigate Blue Beetle's disappearance.
 At the series' end, he is ruined physically and emotionally, having destroyed much of his gear in the fight against the OMACs.
 He has seen his friend Rocket Red die in battle.
-He discovered that another friend, Maxwell Lord, is responsible for killing Blue Beetle and that in fact, Lord always hated metahumans and superheroes.
+He discovered that another friend, Maxwell Lord, is responsible for killing Ted and that in fact, Lord always hated metahumans and superheroes.
 In a moment of self-reflection, he realizes that if only he had bothered to recall more of what was history in his native era, he might have been able to warn his friends.
 Giving a farewell kiss to the forehead of his wounded teammate Fire as she lay in a hospital bed, he drops his trademark goggles on the floor and leaves, saying only that he has decided to "go home", implying a return to the 25th century.